octoml/TransparentAI/tutorials/deploy_to_cloud.md

 ```

 To get optimal performance ensure that your cluster has at least one of these instance types.
+You can follow instructions [here](https://github.com/octoml/TransparentAI/blob/cloud_tutorial/tutorials/quickstart.md#acceleration) on how to accelerate models for any hardware type supported by `octoml hardware`.

 Change directory to the helm chart.